maithili-k/lsg-pbs/source/login.rst

      $pwd

-3.What are the contents of your home directory?
+3. What are the contents of your home directory?
  .. code-block:: console

      $ls